 3. Tie up the bottleneck with gauze and leave the container in a dark place with room temperature.
 Once a day stir it by hands or a clean wooden spoon.

 4. After 2-4 days there will be foaming on the surface and sour smell.
 You’ll also hear a hissing sound.
-It’s now time to pour the must into a fermentation container, add water, stir it up, and install a water seal.
+It’s now time to pour the must into a fermentation container, add water, stir it up, and install an airlock.
 Leave the container in a dark place with a temperature of 64.4-77°F/18-25°C .
 After 20-40 days the cherry brew will get brighter, become sour, and there will be sediment at the bottom.
 This means that it’s ready for the distillation.

 5. Filter the brew through gauze, then pour it into a distillatory vessel of a moonshine still.